MarbleHE/HECO/README.md

 Alternatively, you can open this folder in vscode.
 You will want to build the heco-c target for the command line compiler.

-## Installing the Python Frontend

-If you want to use the python frontend, you can install our package `pyabc`.

 ### Over CMake
 The package installation is integrated in the CMakefile.
 You can run `make install` in `cmake-build-debug` and it will install `pyabc`.